emefix/design-patterns/README.md

 > * An interface is responsible for creating a factory of related objects.
 > * A factory producer class includes a static method that returns an abstract factory type object as specified by the factory selection parameter.
 > * Each generated factory can give the objects as per the factory pattern.

+### 2.4.
+Singleton pattern
+__Only one instance of the class.__
+> * A single class which is responsible to create an object while making sure that only single object gets created.
+> * This class provides a way to access its only object which can be accessed directly without need to instantiate the object of the class.
+> * The static method creates its own instance of the class as a private static field.
+> * The defined constructor must be parameterless and private.

 ## Behavioral patterns
 ### 3.1.
 Command pattern